gladiusio/gladius-masternode/README.md

 Load a list of online nodes into the masternode:

 `curl -H 'Content-type: application/json' -d '{"jsonrpc": "2.0", "method": "loadNodes", "params": ["1.1.1.1"], "id": 1}' http://localhost:5000/rpc`

+## Running the Software

+Run `docker-compose up -d` and the RPC commands above to start the server.
+Make sure you have the port exposed to the outside network.